Guidowe/occupationcross/README.md

 Standard Classification of Occupations - 08 (ISCO-08) codes.
 - The `classif_origin` is used to specify which classification is used in the original database.
+- The `add_major_groups` parameter allows you to add a new variable identifying ISCO-08 major group.
 - The `add_skill` parameter allows you to add a new variable identifying skill level of each occupation according to ISCO-08 classification of major groups.